 Self-portrait transforms and dismantles the canon of beauty

 During the second half of the 20th century, artistic proposals with different types of self-portraits began to emerge, where the body was the most important element of artistic creation.
-Thereby, the work of Ana Mendieta, Eleanor Antin or John Coplans, to give three examples, portray the passage of time, decontextualized bodies, beauty as ephemeral elements.
+Thereby, the work of Ana Mendieta, Eleanor Antin or John Coplans, to give three examples, portray the passage of time, decontextualized bodies and beauty as ephemeral elements.

 1972.
 Carving: a traditional sculpture.
 Eleanor Antin

 During the past decade, women breached the power structure; meanwhile, eating disorders rose exponentially and cosmetic surgery became the fastest-growing medical specialty.
-During the last five years, consumer spending doubled, pornography became the main media category, ahead of legitimate films and records combined, and thirtythree thousand American women told researchers that they would rather lose ten to fifteen pounds than achieve any other goal.
+During the last five years, consumer spending doubled, pornography became the main media category, ahead of legitimate films and records combined, and thirty-three thousand American women told researchers that they would rather lose ten to fifteen pounds than achieve any other goal.

-Our body image suffers trying to satisfy a beauty canon that promotes unrealistic models who reinforce thinness, stigmatizing obesity and overweight, which is reflected in advertising and fashion industry.
-If we build our subjectivity and self-esteem focus on body appearance, we increase our vulnerability.
+Our body image suffers trying to satisfy a beauty canon that promotes unrealistic models who reinforce thinness, stigmatizing obesity and overweight, which is reflected in advertising and the fashion industry.
+If we build our subjectivity and self-esteem focused on body appearance, we increase our vulnerability.
 Here, the self-portrait has a fabulous job to do, dismantling the myth.

 Self-portrait builds self-concept and evaluates self-esteem